pylxp/Algorithm-Leetcode/README.md

 The initial plan is to sort out and update all the leetcode problem solutions in order to give you a convenient place to brush the algorithm problem.
 The follow-up plan is to update the algorithmic interview questions of each major factory.

-Time is limited, about 5-10 questions are updated every day.
+Time is limited, about 5-15 questions are updated every two day.

 I only use code comments because I think, as a programmer, code is comments.
 If you do not understand the code of the train of thought is excusable, may be I wrote the logic is not clear enough.
 But if you still can't understand the comments on the side of the code, you should consider learning the basics of the data structure first, rather than blindly brushing questions.